Exceptional Learning Ph.D.

 - ELPhD Admissions Criteria

 Consideration for admission to the program is based on the applicant’s grade point average (GPA) in the last graduate degree or the last 60 hours of undergraduate work if no graduate degree has been completed.
 If a student has successfully completed some graduate hours but not attained a graduate degree, the GPA for these courses may also be considered.
-An average of 3.0 (on a 4.0 scale) or above from a recognized baccalaureate, graduate, or professional degree from a regionally accredited (e.g. SACS) college or university, or an international equivalent based on a four-year curriculum is required for admission.
+An average of 3.0 (on a 4.0 scale) or above from a recognized baccalaureate, graduate, or professional degree from an accredited college or university, or an international equivalent based on a four-year curriculum is required for admission.

-Statement of Intent
+Letter of Intent

 Three Letters of Recommendation

-A Professional Vitae
+Professional Curriculum Vitae (CV)/Resume

-NOTE: The STEM Education concentration requires the following additional admission requirements:
+*Please note the STEM Education concentration requires the following additional admission requirements:

 - Three years of STEM teaching/outreach (P–16)

-- A Masters Degree and one of the following:
+- One of the following:

-2) Teacher Licensure in a STEM discipline (Grades 6–8, 6–12, or 7–12);
+- Teacher Licensure in a STEM discipline (Grades 6–8, 6–12, or 7–12);

-Submit Application to:
+Submit Your Application to:

 College of Graduate Studies